Scotland’s natural and historic environment provides many opportunities for outdoor activity and attracts millions of visitors a year.

 Visit Scotland have a range of research resources on outdoor recreation sectors, including:

-Around 20,000km of existing paths have been recorded as core paths across Scotland, these vary from tracks, paths, roadside footways to sections of minor road, but many paths are no more than isolated fragments and often include minor roads.
+Around 21,000km of existing paths have been recorded as core paths across Scotland, these vary from tracks, paths, roadside footways to sections of minor road.

 There are approximately 2,371 miles (3,815km) of National Cycle Network routes in Scotland, including 644 miles of traffic-free routes which use a mix of railway path, canal towpath, forest road, shared-use path, segregated cycle lanes and re-determined rural footways.
 41% of the Scottish population now lives within a third of a mile of a National Cycle Network route.